hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/properties.rst

          Aligned handles.

-      The two handles of the curve point are locked together to always point in exactly opposite directions.
+      Manual handles, which are however locked together to always point in opposite directions.
       This results in a curve that is always smooth at the control point.

    :Free: